-UMC shall make available a "Recharge Request Form" for use by University schools and departments.
-To request imposition or revision of a recharge, the completed form shall be submitted to Finance.
+The University Management Committee shall make available a "Recharge Request Form" for use by University schools and departments.
+To request imposition or revision of a recharge, the completed form shall be submitted to the Finance Office.
 At a minimum, the following information shall be provided:

-- Method for determining the amount of the recharge (include specific calculations); and
+- Method for determining the amount of the recharge (include specific calculations)

 All submitted requests shall be approved and signed by the budget manager responsible for the requesting department.

-The UMC recharge subcommittee composed of the Assistant Director of Financial Planning, the University Controller, and the Acting Chief Marketing Officer shall review and assess each request.
+The University Management Committee recharge subcommittee shall review and assess each request.
 If the request results in a relatively immaterial financial impact and there is unanimous approval amongst the subcommittee members, the recharge subcommittee may decide to administratively approve the proposal.
-Otherwise, the subcommittee will refer the request to the UMC.
+Otherwise, the subcommittee will refer the request to the University Management Committee.

-Based upon the information provided by the requesting department, assessment of the request by the subcommittee, and any discussion at a meeting, UMC shall vote to approve the proposal, deny the proposal, or request revisions to the proposal from the requesting department.
-UMC will review all recharges on an annual basis during the recharge audit.
+Based upon the information provided by the requesting department, assessment of the request by the subcommittee, and any discussion at a meeting, the University Management Committee shall vote to approve the proposal, deny the proposal, or request revisions to the proposal from the requesting department.
+The University Management Committee will review all recharges on an annual basis during the recharge audit.

-Questions regarding this policy should be directed to the chair of UMC.
+Questions regarding this policy should be directed to the chair of the University Management Committee.

-Generally, expenses must meet the terms of the restrictions initially set up by the donor and maintained by Advancement and OFP.
+Generally, expenses must meet the terms of the restrictions initially set up by the donor and maintained by Advancement and Office of Financial Planning.

 Renewals and Replacements

-R&R projects are approved in consultation with Planning and Operations.
+Renewals and Replacement projects are approved in consultation with Planning, Operations, and Contruction.